Iowa in the American Civil War: Politics

 The Civil War era brought considerable change to Iowa's politics.
 During the 1850s, the state's dominant Democratic Party developed serious internal problems, as well as being unsuccessful in getting the national Democratic Party to respond to their local needs.

-Iowans soon turned to the newly emerging Republican Party.
-The new party opposed slavery and promoted land ownership, banking, and railroads, and Iowa voted heavily for Abraham Lincoln and other Republican politicians in 1860 and throughout the war, though there was a strong antiwar "Copperhead" movement among recent settlers of Southern origins.
-The Democratic party remained particularly in places around the Mississippi River such as Dubuque that had been heavily settled by German immigrants.
+Iowans soon formed the newly emerging Republican Party.
+The new party opposed the expansion of slavery and favored opening newly conquered Western lands to free farmers, rather than slave-based plantations.
+The new party promoted homesteading, banking, railroads, and the creation of public agricultural colleges.
+Iowa had a strong anti-slavery presence that included some Protestant religious denominations (such as the Quakers and the evangelical denominations affected by the Second Great Awakening), German immigrants, and a free black community.